J.D. Program Tuition, Fees, & Estimated Costs

 Investing in a graduate degree is both a personal and a financial commitment.
-Our current in-state tuition is $16,236 for the 2016-2017 Academic Year and many non-residents qualify for our in-state rate in their 2L and 3L years.
 Our Law School is garnering incredible rankings and enthusiastic high marks from current students, graduates and employers.
 Why would you pay $100,000 or more in tuition when you could pay less and get everything you're looking for?

 The Admissions and Financial Aid staff here at UNM School of Law are here to help you find ways to make your education affordable.
 For detailed information on funding opportunities, please visit our Financial Aid and Scholarships webpage.

-Tuition Per Credit Hour (Flex-time Status Students Only)
+Tuition Per Credit Hour (1-11 Credit Hours - Flex-time Status Students Only)

 Additional Required Fees